RigoLigoRLC/rigo-open-subtitles/README.md

 ## Licensing

-These subtitles are all released under CC0 license.
+These subtitles are all released under CC0 license, unless otherwise noted.
 Use them however you want -- this is effectively public domain.